christerjohansson/micro-blogger/README.md

 - The scripts include error handling and will save error responses to help with debugging.
 - The final encrypted data file (`news.json`) is formatted for easy use in displaying data on screen (after decryption).
 - Git operations will only run if the data collection is successful.
-- Make sure your SSH keys are properly configured for GitHub if using SSH authentication.
 - The system gracefully handles missing dependencies (like cryptography) by skipping the affected functionality.
+- On Synology systems, the application will automatically use the provided SSH keys.
+- The Synology keys must have proper permissions (600 for private key) to work correctly.